 Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice

-The international and multidisciplinary Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice is offered annually in honor of Professor Wiseman’s (1930-2021) important work at the intersection of law and literature.
-The winning paper receives $1,250, and is also published in the Rapoport Center’s Working Paper Series.
+The international and multidisciplinary Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice, made possible by donations from the friends, family, and colleagues of the late Zipporah Batshaw Wiseman (1930-2021), is offered annually in honor of her important work at the intersection of law and literature.

 For half a century, pioneering feminist Professor Wiseman inspired her students and colleagues with her powerful intellect, fierce advocacy, and profound joy in attempting to create a more just and equal world.
 Among her many interests, she was keenly attuned to the ways that texts—from legal cases to fiction, poetry, and film—actively construct and define our perspectives on the meaning and value of categories like “justice” and “inequality.”
 She co-edited an early collection on law and literature with English professor Susan Sage Heinzelman, Representing Women: Law, Literature, and Feminism (Duke UP 1994).
 Read more about Professor Wiseman’s life and legacy.